exercism/julia/concepts/multi-dimensional-arrays/introduction.md

 The example above takes the integers 1 to 6 and fills in a 2×3 Matrix with them column-wise.

-There are various [utility functions][array-construct] to construct common types of array (uniform or random).
+There are various utility functions to construct common types of array (uniform or random).

 ```julia-repl
 julia> zeros(2, 3)  # see also ones()